 Complete the Cat Surgery Intake Form

 One fully completed surgery intake form for each cat is required - download the New FCAP Surgery Form online, print, and complete.

-FIV/FeLV testing is available; the $15 fee will need to be in cash and paid at check-in.
+FeLV/FIV testing is available; the $20 fee can be paid in cash or credit card and done at check-in.
 If the cat tests positive for Feline Leukemia/Feline Aids, please mark if you would like the cat to be euthanized or not.

 Please have all surgery forms filled out prior to check-in.